Under deadly Israeli siege, north Gaza residents face terrifying ultimatum

 - Deep Read ( 5 Min. )

-| Deir al-Balah, Gaza Strip, and Amman, Jordan
+| Deir al-Balah, Gaza Strip; and Amman, Jordan

 The Israeli army gave Lubna Nabil an ultimatum this week intended to terrify: Leave Jabalia, where she was born and has raised her children, or risk death.

-It was a message first in Arabic leaflets dropped onto the refugee camp, then barked through a quadcopter’s loudspeaker above the house where she and her five children were taking shelter with other families.
+It was a message first in Arabic leaflets dropped onto the refugee camp, and then barked through a quadcopter’s loudspeaker above the house where she and her five children were taking shelter with other families.

 Why We Wrote ThisA story focused on